 - transferring a wheelchair user's workstation from an inaccessible upper floor to the ground floor

 - allowing a disabled job applicant to be interviewed in an accessible room

 - providing specially modified equipment, such as a special keyboard adapted for someone who has arthritis, or a telephone adapted for someone with a hearing impairment

-If you are an employer, you have duties under the Disability Discrimination Act 1995 not to discriminate against and to make reasonable adjustments for your disabled employees or job applicants.
+If you are an employer, you have duties under the Disability Discrimination Act 1995 not to discriminate against and to make reasonable adjustments for your employees or job applicants with a disability.

 The employment provisions of the Disability Discrimination Act apply to all employers, regardless of size, except service in the armed forces.

 The reasonable adjustment duties under the employment provisions are not anticipatory and therefore you are only required to consider the needs of an actual disabled employee or, in the case of the recruitment process, a disabled job applicant.
 Reasonable adjustments in the workplace - Disability Action guidance.